peterscardera/photo-uploading/README.md

    }
    </pre>

-## once we reive the token we send it back with every request in the authorization header
+## Once the token is received; we send it back with every request in the authorization header

 to post photo (make sure auth token in header)